KerrLyu/KerrLyu.github.io/content/homepage/about.md

 ❓To what extent can policies designed to promote self-employment effectively enhance social welfare?

 These questions shape my primary research interests in entrepreneurship, labor economics, and health economics, with a particular focus on solo self-employment, also known as nonemployer businesses.

+## News Feed

+### Accepted to "Successfully Navigating Your Economics PhD" Workshop
+**11/22/2024**
+I am delighted to announce my acceptance into the [**"Successfully Navigating Your Economics PhD"**](https://www.aeaweb.org/about-aea/committees/cswep/programs/resources/events/econ-workshop) workshop, to be held in Washington, D.C.